-8.79 Social contributions are the actual or imputed contributions made by households to social insurance schemes to make provision for social benefits to be paid.
+9.829.87 Net sSocial contributions less service charges are the actual orand imputed contributions made by households to social insurance schemes to make provision for social benefits to be paid.
 Fees charged by the administrators of the schemes are excluded from contributions payable.
-These fees are treated as consumption expenditure by households in the use of income account.
+These fees are treated as consumption expenditure by households in the use of disposable income account.

-2. Employers' actual social contributions (D521)
+2. Employers' actual social contributions

-8.80 This item is exactly the same as that recorded in the allocation of primary income account and described in paragraph 7.57
+9.839.88 This item is exactly the same as that recorded in the allocation of primaryearned income account and described in paragraph 7.62.8.62.

-3. Employers' imputed social contributions (D522)
+3. Employers' imputed social contributions

-8.81 This item is exactly the same as that recorded in the allocation of primary income account and described in paragraphs 7.58 to 7.63.
+9.849.89 This item is exactly the same as that recorded in the allocation of primaryearned income account and described in paragraphs 7.63 to 7.69.8.63 to 8.70.

-4. Households' actual social contributions (D523)
+4. Households' actual social contributions

-8.82 Households' actual social contributions are social contributions payable on their own behalf by employees, self-employed or non-employed persons to social insurance schemes.
+9.859.90 Households' actual social contributions are social contributions payable on their own behalf by employees, or self-employed persons, which may include persons temporarily without employment, or non-employed persons to social insurance schemes.
 They are recorded on an accrual basis.
 For those in work, this is at the times when the work that gives rise to the liability to pay the contributions is carried out.

-5. Households' social contribution supplements (D524)
+5. Households' social contribution supplements

-8.83 Household's social contribution supplements consist of the property income earned during the accounting period on the stock of pension and non-pension entitlements.
-This amount is included in property income payable by the administrators of pension funds to households in the allocation of primary income account.
+9.869.91 Households' social contribution supplements consist of the property income earned during the accounting period on the stock of pension and non-pension entitlements.
+This amount is included in property income payable by the administrators of pension funds to households in the allocation of primaryearned income account.

-F. Social benefits other than social transfers in kind (D53)
+F. Social benefits other than social transfers in kind

-- 8.84 Social benefits are current transfers received by households intended to provide for the needs that arise from certain events or circumstances.
-Benefits are divided into two groups, the first consists of pensions and the second of all other (non-pension) benefits.
-These cover, for example, payments due in respect of sickness, unemployment, housing, education or family circumstances. - 8.85 The way in which the receipt of social benefits is recorded in the accounts depends on a number of intersecting factors.
-As well as the type of social benefit, pension or non-pension, it is necessary to specify whether the benefits are payable under a social insurance scheme or not, whether they are paid by government or not and whether they are paid in cash or not.
-The following sections discuss the different institutional arrangements for paying benefits, then the different types of benefits before summarising how these appear in the accounts.
+- 9.879.92 Social benefits are current transfers received by households intended to provide for the needs that arise from certain events or circumstances.
+Benefits are divided into two groups, the first consists of pensions and the second of all other benefits, described as non-pension benefits.
+These cover, for example, payments due in respect of sickness, unemployment, housing, education or family circumstances. - 9.889.93 The way in which the receipt of social benefits is recorded in the accounts depends on a number of intersecting factors.
+As well as the type of social benefit, pension or non-pension, it is necessary to specify whether the benefits are payable under a social insurance scheme or not, whether they are paid by government or not, and whether they are paid in cash or not.
+The following sections discuss the different institutional arrangements for paying benefits, then the different types of benefits, before summarizing how these appear in the accounts.